Do you want to wear a piece of history?

 Unworn.
 Mint condition.

-Your brooch will include a complimentary sponge and will be packed securely and decoratively.
+Your brooch will be packed securely and decoratively.

 Special gift wrapping can be purchased at checkout.